 It may seem obvious, but I often find it helpful to restate the problem because it clarifies the solution: An iPhone that says searching can’t connect to the cellular network.
 Worse yet, its battery begins to drain rapidly, because an iPhone will use more power trying to connect when it thinks a cellular network isn’t available.
 Fixing the “Searching…” problem will often address battery life issues as well.

-To reset network settings on your iPhone, go to Settings -> General -> Reset, tap Reset Network Settings, enter your passcode, and tap Reset Network Settings.
+To reset network settings on your iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings, enter your passcode, and tap Reset Network Settings.
 After your iPhone reboots, wait a few seconds to see if the “Searching…” problem goes away.
 If it doesn’t, move on to the next step.

 4. Fix Problems With Your SIM Card